 #5 Michael Grottola started his consulting firm at the age of 65

 Michael Grottola started his consulting business at the age of 65 and today he have helped approximately 165 small business clients across 20 industries.
 When Michael lost his job due to recession he decided to become an independent consultant, helping new business founders gain access to capital.
+See our creative fundraising ideas guide if you’re looking to raise money for your startup.

 #6 Sam Taylor started an online art business at the age of 63